 - Shared building block —

-- Auditing module — capture permission-deny events.
+- Auditing module — the security event log.